redis/redis-doc/commands/set.md

 * `KEEPTTL` -- Retain the time to live associated with the key.
 * `GET` -- Return the old value stored at key, or nil when key did not exist.

-Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these four commands will be deprecated and finally removed.
+Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these commands will be deprecated and finally removed.

 @return